HairyBlue/restuarant-finder-chat/README.md

 # RestaurantFinder Chat

 ## Purpose
-( ﾟヮﾟ) This repo serve as my code challenge on integrating LLM in a web app.
+( ﾟヮﾟ) This repo serve as my code challenge on integrating LLM in a web app.\
-(＠_＠;) This serve as Restaurantfinder chat assistant (￣▽￣*)ゞ This serve as punishment for not learning earlier on LLM and proper prompts.
+(＠_＠;) This serve as Restaurantfinder chat assistant.\
+(￣▽￣*)ゞ This serve as punishment for not learning earlier on LLM and proper prompts.\

 ## (⌐■_■) Tech Stack Used and Libraries
 | Type   |  Tech Stack Used and Libraries  |